nilzao/soapbox-race/ROADMAP.md

 roadmap, priority order

-- implement xmpp lobby logic to start race with 2 or more players

-- make udp race server with hello and ping packets

-- upgrade udp race server with session

-- upgrade udp race server with playable packets

-- upgrade udp race server with packet ping sync

-- make udp freeroam server with hello and ping packets

-- upgrade udp freeroam server with other cars packets

-- upgrade udp freeroam server with fixed position from other cars

 - all powerups usable

 - implement xmpp powerup packets called from other players inside race or freeroam session